postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/jenkins.md

 To view build jobs, open an API version and select the **Test** tab.
 The most recent jobs are listed under **CI/CD Builds**.

-* To view collection run details, use the arrows to expand a build and then expand **Collection Runs**.
-Expand a collection to view details about the collection run.
 * To view a build in Jenkins, hover over a build and select **View build details**.
 * To kick off a new build, select **Run Build**.
 * To edit or delete the integration, select the three dots <img alt="Three dots icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px">.